onqtam/headjack/src/introduction/competition.md

 - Keypairs required - harder mass adoption.

-- Message timestamps are self-reported and can be manipulated - no true cryptographic total ordering - which leads to a lot of complexity in the node software.
-Not sure what happens to old messages that were signed with obsolete keypairs and how the history of keys is handled.
+- Cast timestamps are self-reported and can be manipulated - no true cryptographic total ordering - which leads to a lot of complexity in the node software.
+Not sure what happens to old casts that were signed with obsolete keypairs and how the history of keys is handled.

-- The p2p network's ability to truly scale with granular messages is very questionable - they are already discussing possible flooding and node implementations might have to shadow ban and flag accounts based on behavior.
-This will lead to constant polling for new events by accounts that one has subscribed to.
+- The p2p network's ability to truly scale by passing around granular casts is very questionable - they are already discussing possible flooding and node implementations might have to shadow ban and flag accounts based on behavior.
+The scalable way would be to directly poll accounts & their hosts for new events.

 - [Cast URIs](https://farcasterxyz.notion.site/URI-s-f2191d741a9143f98d648fa449ad588f) will look something like `farcaster://alice/cast:0xf00b4r/42` which is less readable than what Headjack will be offering with [its addressability](../introduction/addressing.md).

-Overall good intuition about the concept of sufficient decentralization (Headjack is partly inspired by it) but the p2p node implementation takes on too much responsibility & complexity.
+Overall good intuition about the concept of sufficient decentralization (putting only what is absolutely necessary on a blockchain) but the p2p node implementation takes on too much responsibility & complexity and is lacking in other areas.

 ### [lens.xyz](https://lens.xyz/)